PritenMakwana44/the-meditation-club/README.md

 - Links to about section, timetable section and signup section.
 - Font contrasts with background which is off-white.
 It's in a simple but modern text.
 - Fully responsive with diffrent devices.
 Easily done as it's in the center of page.
+- The Nav bar is also on the 404 error page.

 ![Header-navbar](/readme-resources/images/Header-and-nav-bar.png)